 Samuel Foote’s grand mansion at 3rd & Vine up to 4th St towered over the 8 rented offices at the 3rd St sidewalk known in the 1830s as "Foote’s Row".
 The mansion was the social center for Cincinnati leaders, regularly hosting the Semi-Colon Club which embraced Catharine and Harriet and Cinci's literati contributing to the ascension of the booming Queen City of the West, at the unbroken national artery, Ohio River > and now the merging/crossing arteries I-71/75.

-After our Hattie's mother died, Reverend Beecher re-married another Harriet - Porter of aristocratic Boston (including, of prior marriage: 2 boys and a girl).
+After Hatty's mother died, Reverend Beecher re-married another Harriet - Porter of aristocratic Boston (her uncles: Cyrus US rep/MA, William Gov/Me, Rufus US senator/NY, ).
 In Litchfield, Harriet Porter bore 4 more children, comprising Hattie's step-sibs, less the first born Frederick, who died at 2.
 Nationally significant suffragist Isabella, and younger Thomas and James, also noble ministers.